A Photo Tour of Waterfalls Near Asheville, North Carolina

-One of the best places to find stunning waterfalls to photograph is in the Great Smoky Mountains.
-They are located around Asheville in North Carolina.
+One of the best places to find stunning waterfalls is near Asheville North Carolina in the Great Smoky Mountains.

 The area surrounds the southern part of the 400-mile long Blue Ridge Parkway in the western part of the state.
 It’s here around Transylvania County that you’ll find so many beautiful waterfalls.